sej310/SJ-Portfolio/finalprojectsj.md

 Some comments were also directed in adding more data columns to help for easier graph overlay.
 For example, there is a graph that maps the in-state vs. out-of-state legacy connections.
 One of the interviewees exclaimed that there wasn't a lot of meaning provided to the map.
 They had suggested adding an extra layer in the data set that I had initially cleaned out, perceieving I wouldn't need it, to add some dementions to create a different map to provide the viewer.
 This is one area I am going to spend a lot of time focusing on the meaning behind all the graphs, how they connect to one another, and why does my target audience need to know this information.

+   # Storyboard Revision

+I decided for my revision to really focus on fixing and connecting my graphs to a central theme.
+I am still not pleased with my graphs, but feel that after this storyboard revision, I can ammend and tweak for the final presentation and deliverable.
+I feel that since this project is based on connections, I wanted to rework my storyboard to show the connect between the central theme, and each graph.
+Below I have attached a cleaned version from the feedback given in the review.